LZappy87/toids_remove/README.md

 ## TODO:
 - More configuration parameters;
-- Better AbuseIPDB error handling;
+- Implement Greynoise API into the script;
 - Better error handling.